amyxu-08/notion-mail/README.md

 ### Description

 **Space Mail** is a command-line interface application that enables users to send, read, and delete messages via a Notion database.
-This program provides an engaging way to send virtual mail between users, with messages stored and managed through the Notion API.
+This program provides an engaging way to send space mail between users, with messages stored and managed through the Notion API.
 Key features include:

 - **Send Mail**: Users can enter a sender, recipient, and message, which will then be saved to a Notion database as a new entry.
 - **Read Mail**: Users can check for any mail sent to a specific recipient.
 If messages are found, the sender, message content, and timestamp are displayed.